OpenUK Kids' Competition and Course : New MiniMu Glove Challenge

 - Wales - 10 places.

-Regional Finalist Teams will be decided by a combination of their leader board scores against the specified criteria and the Judges’ decision as to the best diary and creative video entries.
-The overall winner will be decided by the Judges based on the Finals day at the Red Hat labs on 11 June.
-Judges' decision is final in both cases.
+Winning Teams will be decided by a combination of their leader board scores against the specified criteria and the Judges’ decision as to the best diary and creative video entries.
+The overall winner will be decided by the Judges.
+Judges' decision is final.

 - Access to video and learning materials online; and